cloud-gov/cg-site/content/overview/pricing/free-limited-sandbox.md

 Sandboxes are limited because cloud.gov is a cost-recoverable service.
 They're a free trial to help you evaluate whether to purchase cloud.gov.

+Sandboxes are for testing; they're suitable for information and applications that require no confidentiality, integrity, or availability.
+(Don't put production applications or production data in sandboxes; that's not what they're for.)

 Limitations include:

 * Resource usage is capped at 1 GB of memory total, for all the applications in your space combined.